 The competent substantial evidence clearly shows that the applicant was not required to provide evidence of ability to fund a self-sourced loan until credit underwriting and the ALJ's conclusions of law in that respect are reasonable and well-reasoned based upon the clear terms of the RFA and the competent substantial evidence.

 Response to Exception Number Ten

-In Exception No. 10, Fern Grove takes exception to the ALJ's findings of fact in paragraphs 78 (including footnote 4) and 79, and Conclusions of Law in paragraphs 128 and 129, claiming that its evidence shows that WHFT's sources will not exceed its uses.
-Through this exception, Fern Grove requests that the matter be remanded back to DOAH for specific findings and conclusions.
+In Exception No. 10, Fern Grove takes exception to the ALJ's findings of fact in paragraphs that its evidence shows that WHFT's sources will not exceed its uses.
+Through this exception, Fern